IrwinLai/Reinforced-MACD-Strategy/README.md

 ## Reinforced-MACD-Strategy
+Personal idea after research MACD indicator.
-The stock strategy based on the combination of DIF, MACD and MACD%
+This stock strategy based on the combination of DIF, MACD and MACD%, and test by recent years' data

 ### Abstract